Adri96/Haskell-Bitcoin-Price-Guesser/README.md

 # Haskell-Bitcoin-Price-Guesser
 A Haskell-written guesser of the price of the bitcoin, based on Lagrange Polynomial.
 The results that it gives are a little crazy.
-I'm not responsible on any decision you make based on
+I'm not responsible of any decision you make based on

 # USAGE